rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

   present(alert, animated: true)
 }
 ```
-`switchValueChanged` changes our views aspect according to the selected value, if on we go for a "dark mode" otherwise we go for a clear mode.
+`switchValueChanged` changes our views aspect according to the selected value, if set to on we go for a "dark mode" otherwise we go for a clear mode.
 Here we are using the two out of the box configurations for the formView the `DarkModeConfigurator` and the default `FormConfigurator`

 In the submit button action we are iterating through all the fields in the formView and displaying them in an alert along with the field names.